Many organisations are rolling out hyper-converged infrastructure (HCI) to replace their server and storage architectures.

 A lot of datacentre managers become very frustrated by support complexity, when each OEM has a different support process, different warranty coverage and fine print, etc. There is also a buck-passing mentality when equipment from multiple vendors is involved in an issue.

-“Customers need to keep in mind not just the deployment phase but also maintenance and whether they want to add new players into that mix as well,” says Mercina.
+“Customers need to keep in mind not just the deployment phase but also maintenance and whether they want to add players into that mix as well,” says Mercina.

 Considering the whole SDDC stack

 Hyper-converged originally came to market with the promise it would remove management overheads.
 Networks have traditionally been pretty static and require a lot of feeding from a maintenance and management perspective.
-What HCI has done is to help open a new world of software-defined networking (SDN).
+What HCI has done is to help open a world of software-defined networking (SDN).

 Andrew McDade, business lead for software defined compute for HPE in UK and Ireland, says that businesses want the management benefits that can be obtained from HCI for compute and storage, so it would be “crazy” not to consider the whole stack.